hyperspy/rosettasciio/doc/user_guide/lazy.rst

 Binary file formats are loaded lazily using `memory mapping`_.
 The common implementation consists in passing the :class:`numpy.memmap` to the :func:`dask.array.from_array`.
-However, it has some shortcomings, to name a few: it is not compatible with the `dask distributer`_ scheduler and it has limited control on the memory usage.
+However, it has some shortcomings, to name a few: it is not compatible with the `dask distributed`_ scheduler and it has limited control on the memory usage.

-For supported file format, a different implementation can be used to load data lazily in a manner that is compatible with the `dask distributer`_  scheduler and allow better control of the memory usage.
+For supported file formats, a different implementation can be used to load data lazily in a manner that is compatible with the `dask distributed`_  scheduler and allow for better control of the memory usage.
-This implementation uses an approach similar as describe in the dask documentation on `memory mapping`_ and be enabled using the ``distributed`` parameter (not all formats are :ref:`supported <supported-formats>`):
+This implementation uses an approach similar to that described in the dask documentation on `memory mapping`_ and is enabled using the ``distributed`` parameter (not all formats are :ref:`supported <supported-formats>`):

 .. code:: python